pglez82/asw2122_0/README.md

 Not that this job is executed after pushing the images to the registry.
 We are just logging in to the machine over SSH and stoping any running containers, pulling the new images and launching everything up.

+### Extra modifications needed

-In order for everything to work, we need to make some extra modifications.
+In order for everything to work, we need to make some extra modifications in the project.
 There are related with the restapi URL and how React works.
 In the webapp code we have in the `src/api/api.ts` file the following line:

 ```typescript
 const apiEndPoint= process.env.REACT_APP_API_URI || 'http://localhost:5000/api'